hypertidy/decido/README.md

 [hmm](https://github.com/fogleman/hmm) library, this is leveraged in the dev-version of the [anglr](https://CRAN.r-project.org/package=anglr).

 Do you know of others?
-Let me know\!
+Let me know!
 Triangulation is common across many R packages, but constrained algorithms are pretty rare (it’s hard).
 There are many Delaunay and other non-constrained implementations in many packages, and I’m compiling a list of those as well.
 OTOH there’s